Last published:Sep 11, 2020

-Having a kidney infection can make you feel very sick.
+Having a kidney infection can make you feel very ill.
 But if you get the right treatment you should make a quick recovery.

 What happens in a kidney infection?